celian-rib/celian-rib/README.md

-## Hey there !
+## Hey there 👋 !
-I am a french 18 years old student working mostly on front-end stuff !
+I am Célian, a french 18 years old student working mostly on front-end stuff !

 ***
 Projects im working on :